abhishekgundala/Analytics-Projects/README.md

 Methodology: We employed clustering techniques to segment customers based on their purchasing behavior.
 Recency-Frequency-Monetary (RFM) analysis was used to evaluate customer value, while Market Basket Analysis provided insights into purchasing patterns.
 The analysis helped in identifying high-value customer segments and optimizing marketing efforts to enhance customer retention and value.

 Tools Used: R (for statistical analysis)

-These README sections provide a snapshot of each project, highlighting the objectives, methodologies, and tools used.
-Feel free to expand each section with more specific details about your findings, challenges encountered, and the impact of your work.